kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/TensorflowOnYarn.md

 hadoop fs -put /tmp/cifar-10-data/ /tmp/
 ```

+## Use auto generated Yarnfile and run job
+With the help to custom python scripts, user can run Tensorflow jobs easily by auto creating Yarnfile.

+Please refer to [Quick guide to run Tensorflow on YARN automatically](SubmitTensorflowService.html) for more details.

 ## Use Yarnfile and run job

 Yarnfile is a normal JSON file, typically you should save the Yarnfile to a local file and use following command to run: